field-seating/api-load-testing/README.md

 # API Load Testing

 ## Prerequisite
-You should either insall `k6` globally or docker on your local machine to run the script.
+You should either install `k6` globally or docker on your local machine to run the script.

 ## How to use it
 ```sh